The center of a Green biset functor: Application: some equivalences of categories

 Observe that since all the $\times$ represent the product of $A$, then $(e_i\times a)\times (e_i\times b)$ is isomorphic to $a\times e_i\times e_i\times b$, because $e_i\in CA(1)$.
 But the product $\times$ coincides with the ring product in $A(1)$, hence this element is isomorphic to $a\times e_i\times b$ and then to $e_i\times a\times b$.
 This implies immediately that the product is associative, the identity element in $e_iA(1)$ is of course $e_i\times \varepsilon$.
 Next, notice that since $E^i_A$ is a morphism of {$A$-modules}, if {$L,G\in\CD$} and $X$ is an $(L,\, G)$-biset, then $A(X)(e_i\times a)\cong e_i\times A(X)(a)$ for all $a\in A(G)$.
 With this, one can easily show the functoriality of the product.

 Similar arguments show that $e_iM$ is an $e_iA$-module with the product

-For the final statement, first it is an easy exercise to verify that given $A_1,\ldots ,\, A_r$ Green biset functors, then their direct sum $\bigoplus_{i=1}^rA_i$ in the category of biset functors is again a Green biset functor, with the product given component-wise.
-With this, it is straightforward to see that the isomorphism of biset functors $A\cong\bigoplus_{i=1}^ne_iA$ is an isomorphism of Green biset functors. \end{proof}
+For the final statement, first it is an easy exercise to verify that given Green biset functors $A_1,\ldots ,\, A_r$, then their direct sum $\bigoplus_{i=1}^rA_i$ in the category of biset functors is again a Green biset functor, with the product given component-wise.
+With this, it is straightforward to see that the isomorphism of biset functors $A\cong\bigoplus_{i=1}^ne_iA$ is an isomorphism of Green biset functors. \end{proof} All these observations give us the following result.